 Alternative BRIDESMAID DRESSES

 Bridesmaids dresses DON'T all have to be the same color or style!
 I have seen beautiful color schemes and dresses purchased from places like Target, Amazon and more, with patterns or mismatched colors.
+Mixing it up can also be a plus so that each member of the party gets to choose something very flattering to them.

 - Thrift mismatched vintage plates for a cheap and beautiful setting.